Updated May 31, 2026§ For Pets

 • Rugged, waterproof handheld unit

-• 2.6″ color touchscreen display
+• 2.6-inch color display with physical buttons

 • Full GPS navigation capabilities